-We study underlying reasons for the failure of individuals to adhere to Bayes' rule and decompose this departure into three elements: (i) task complexity, (ii) information structure, and (iii) timing of information release.
+We study underlying reasons for the failure of individuals to adhere to Bayes' rule and decompose this departure into three elements: (i) task difficulty, (ii) information structure, and (iii) timing of information release.
 In a series of controlled experiments, we systematically alter all three elements and quantify their magnitude.
-We link task complexity with the degree of non-linearity embedded in Bayesian updating.
+We link task difficulty with the degree of non-linearity embedded in Bayesian updating.
 We experimentally explore this link and find empirical support for it.

-^{}We thank Larbi Alaoui, Ben Enke, Alessandro Lizzeri, Kristof Madarasz, Kirby Nielsen, Pietro Ortoleva, Leeat Yariv, and participants at many seminars and conferences for helpful comments and suggestions. [†]Department of Economics, California Institute of Technology and NBER; magranov@hss.caltech.edu [‡]Department of Economics, Duke University pellumb.reshidi@duke.edu
+^{}Agranov gratefully acknowledges the support of NSF grant SES-2214040.
+We thank Larbi Alaoui, Ben Enke, Alessandro Lizzeri, Kristof Madarasz, Kirby Nielsen, Pietro Ortoleva, Leeat Yariv, and participants at many seminars and conferences for helpful comments and suggestions.

+[†]Department of Economics, California Institute of Technology and NBER; magranov@hss.caltech.edu

+[‡]Department of Economics, Duke University pellumb.reshidi@duke.edu